Updated: 09/15/2017 by Computer Hope

 - Oedipus Aegyptiacus (1652).

 Honors and awards

-- Honoured with the title "master of a hundred arts"
+- Honored with the title "master of a hundred arts."

 "Nothing is more beautiful than to know all."